Mufassa12/infoblox/README.md

 - Terraform v1.0.0 or later
 - Access to an Infoblox Grid Manager
 - Terraform Cloud account
+- GitHub or other supported VCS account
 - Terraform Infoblox Provider v2.0 or later

 ## Terraform Cloud Setup

+1. Configure VCS Integration:
+   - Go to Terraform Cloud Settings > VCS Providers
+   - Add your VCS provider (GitHub, GitLab, etc.)
+   - Authorize Terraform Cloud to access your repositories

-1. Create a workspace in Terraform Cloud named `infoblox-infrastructure`
+2. Create a workspace in Terraform Cloud named `infoblox-infrastructure`:
+   - Choose "Version control workflow"
+   - Select your repository
+   - Choose the main/master branch

-2. Configure the following variables in your Terraform Cloud workspace:
+3. Configure the following variables in your Terraform Cloud workspace:

    ### Environment Variables
    - `INFOBLOX_SERVER` - Your Infoblox Grid Manager URL